krisztianszenasi/pizza-report/README.md

 # Pizza Sales BI Project

-This is a demo I did as an assignment for my BI class in university.
-It is only meant for local development.
+This is a little demo I whipped up for a BI class assignment at uni.
+It’s strictly for local development — not production, unless you enjoy living dangerously.

 A somewhat detailed documentation can be read [here](docs/DOCUMENTATION.md) (_in hungarian_).